BostonGene/Lymphly/README.md

 Tab-separated file where rows represent chromosome arms and columns represent samples.

-Each cell contains an integer copy number call, indicating the relative copy number status of a chromosome arm compared to the sample’s baseline ploidy.
+Each cell contains an integer copy number call, indicating the relative copy number status of a chromosome arm compared to the sample’s ploidy.

+The ploidy is not fixed (e.g., typically 2) but is calculated specifically for each sample.
+It is typically determined using the weighted average of copy numbers across the genome:

+- For every segment in the sample, multiply its Total Copy Number by the segment's length.

+- Sum these values and divide by the total length of the genome.

+- The result is rounded to the nearest integer to define the sample's ploidy used in the scoring function.

 The cna-arm.tsv file is required to compute the arm-level aneuploidy status A+/–.
 If this file is not provided, the A+/– status cannot be calculated, and any downstream analyses depending on this metric will be unavailable.